To learn more check out our

 Instead, we should think of key numbers as one of many important factors that we consider as smart sports bettors, like odds.
 They are not a cheat code, but understanding them will absolutely make you a more successful bettor.
 Here are some practical strategies involving key numbers:

-And the fifth is offering the Eagles at +3.5, then that’s clearly a much better bet.
+And the fifth offers the Eagles at +3.5, which is a much better bet.

 Many bookmakers allow you to buy points on the spread.
 This effectively means you can choose your own point spread.
 This might look like this: